nakschou/hardware-accelerators-site/public/content/technical-report.md

 #### PyRTL Development Environment

-All of our major hardware implementations for this project (standard floating-point multiplier, L-mul multiplier, floating-point adder, systolic array and its processing elements, and the accumulator buffers for tiled matrix operations) were done in PyRTL (Mirza).
+All of our major hardware implementations for this project (standard floating-point multiplier, L-Mul multiplier, floating-point adder, systolic array and its processing elements, and the accumulator buffers for tiled matrix operations) were done in PyRTL (Mirza).
 This approach proved to be most viable for us because it allowed us to utilize Pythonic syntax for our hardware description.
 The framework is rich with built-in features that smoothened out our development process.
 We relied heavily on immediate representation throughout our pipeline building process due to its ability to simulate and optimize our work.
 It also allowed us to work in our comfort language as we built out our utility libraries, testing suite, visualizations, and miscellaneous logic control in a language we're comfortable with (Clow).

 We developed a comprehensive stack to validate our hardware design.
 The first element of that was custom data types, which we used for accurate simulation of the different floating-point formats.
 We also accelerated simulations through C code generation, which was automatic through PyRTL.
 Finally, we had a full pytest framework for validating the outputs of our functions.